Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 2/🟥I3344 - Numerical Simulation And Modeling/🟦2 # Solving a Linear Equation/🟩2 @ Direct Methods.md

 ![[Pasted image 20230621183547.png]]

+Then we apply the [[#row operations]] to get an upper matrix, and now we can easily solve the system

 ## Row operations
 We apply row operations on the augmented matrix so we can get an upper matrix on the left side *(including the diagonal)*